 UAT policies represent the lasting infrastructure of UAT decisions and historical decisions.
 Within legal bounds, policies can be created with great latitude to reflect the uniqueness of UAT; however, once created must be followed.
 Any exception to policy must be documented and approved by a letter from one of the senior officers of the University, usually the President, before the exception is made.
 This exception system is in place so that the Policy committee (described later) does not attempt to create a policy for every possible scenario, but rather general guidance that captures UAT’s decision in spirit a majority of time, but allows for good judgment when a predetermined approach doesn’t make sense.

-UAT policies are regularly crafted, approved, maintained and communicated by a cross departmental team of managers and senior leadership representing a balanced perspective of the myriad of functional areas of the University.
+UAT policies are regularly crafted, approved, maintained and communicated by a cross the management team and/or senior leadership representing all functional areas of the University.

 The policy committee meets monthly; but maintains a moratorium on new policies over the summer months to ensure last minute changes are avoided before the beginning of the school year.

-New policies or changes to existing policies are championed by volunteers.
+New policies or changes to existing policies are championed by managers or officers.
 Normally policies are pre-discussed with the policy committee members prior to bringing the policy to the meeting for discussion.
 A vote will then take place at the following meeting.
 Most policies will take at a minimum 2 months for approval.
-Exceptions may be made for extenuating circumstances.
+Exceptions may be made by officer approval for extenuating circumstances.